grantcarthew/notes-google-cloud-architect/Networking/Route and Firewall.md

 * From one region to another in the same network.
 * Between zones within a region.

+Regardless of the network type (default, auto, or custom), when you create a subnet manually, a corresponding subnet route is created.
+These subnet routes are used to route traffic to the other subnets within the network.
+They are labeled `defaut-route-####`.

 ## Firewall Rules

 Networks can have both ingress and egress firewall rules.